 Your local partners will also be crucial during this monitoring stage, as they will be a source of valuable information about their markets.
 So make sure to keep close contacts with these partners whether they be retailers, wholesalers or consultants.
 This stage is key to be truly successful in the long run.

 8. Don’t let fear hold you back:

-Though exporting is a big move that may frighten you, it is an adventure that will strengthen your business.
-It will be beneficial for your company’s future and for your domestic market, so go for it!
+Though exporting is a big move that may be daunting, it’s an adventure that will strengthen your business.
+It will be beneficial to your company’s future and to your domestic market, so go for it!